danielmarschall/oidplus/doc/oidplus_custom_guid.md

 | ViaThinkSoft | (Unused) | 1.3.6.1.4.1.37476.2.5.2.4.8.20 | 0x...1DE3 | 0x9DE3 |
 -->

-Note: When a new object type plugin is developed, the plugin author should check if their plugin OID does conflict with plugin OIDs of other vendors, and consider using a different Plugin OID in that case.
+Note: When a new object type plugin is developed, the plugin author should check if their plugin OID does conflict with plugin OIDs of other vendors, and consider using a different plugin OID in that case.
 Between ViaThinkSoft OIDs, the lowest collision is `1.3.6.1.4.1.37476.2.5.2.4.8.186` which collides with `1.3.6.1.4.1.37476.2.5.2.4.8.48`.